yelirkram/yelirkram.github.io/README.md

 * Interpreted the activities and choices of others within an ethical framework and determined an appropriate action based on standards of professional conduct within computer science.

-**Final Project - Ethical Analysis of Project Nightingale** I perfomed an ethical analysis of Project Nighingale, a joint venture between Ascension and Google that began in November of 2019.
+**Final Project - Ethical Analysis of Project Nightingale** I performed an ethical analysis of Project Nightingale, a joint venture between Ascension and Google that began in November of 2019.
 I outlined two clear options/perspectives, each of which was supported by different ethical frameworks or moral theories, which considered a relevant code of professional ethics and another systematic analysis.
 * [Report (pdf)](/projects/ds760/DS760_Long_Paper_Case_Analysis_Mark_Riley.pdf)

 ### Prescriptive Analytics